Naomi075/devops_project/apllication_web/README.md

 >>npm install express redis
 5. Create Project Structure: Organize the project by creating the following folders:

-    public: Folder for static files such as CSS, JavaScript, etc.
+    public: Folder for static files such JavaScript, etc.

     src: Folder for your application's source code.

     controllers: Folder for your application's controllers.

     models: Folder for data models.

     routes: Folder for API routes.

     test: Folder for unit and API tests.

 6. Configure the Express Application: In the app.js file, configure your Express application,